Trypanosoma brucei equiperdum

-Τrypanosoma equiperdum is a species of kinetoplastid parasites that causes covering sickness in horses and other animals in the family Equidae.
-T. equiperdum is the only known trypanosome that is not spread by an insect vector.
-There has been substantial controversy surrounding whether T. equiperdum should be considered a unique species, or a strain of T. evansi or T. brucei.
-T. equiperdum is unique in that its kinetoplast, the network of connected rings that make up its mitochondrial DNA, consists of thousands of "minicircles" that are identical in sequence.
+Τrypanosoma brucei equiperdum is a subspecies of T. brucei parasites that causes covering sickness in horses and other animals in the family Equidae.
+T. b. equiperdum is the only known trypanosome that is not spread by an insect vector.
+There has been substantial controversy surrounding whether T. b. equiperdum should be considered a unique species, or a strain of T. evansi or T. brucei.
+T. b. equiperdum is unique in that its kinetoplast, the network of connected rings that make up its mitochondrial DNA, consists of thousands of "minicircles" that are identical in sequence.